erawn/nod/README.md

 ### `zoom_out`

-To focus your Notebook-on-demand to a specific part of your function, call `notebook()` with the `zoom_out` parameter, set to the number of indent levels to capture.
+To focus your Notebook-on-demand on a specific part of your code, call `notebook()` with the `zoom_out` parameter, set to the number of indent levels to capture.
 For example, this program opens an editable notebook just on the body of the `if` statement:

 ```python
 from nodpy import notebook